-Germany's currency is the Euro.
-Participants should not open up a bank account abroad.
-Visa and Mastercard are the most widely accepted cards, although it is important to note that credit cards are not accepted everywhere.
-Students should notify their bank and credit card companies that they will be studying abroad prior to their arrival.
-Students should research prior to departure to better understand how their bank cards will work abroad.
+Greece's currency is the Euro.
+Participants will not open a Greek bank account while abroad.
+Visa and MasterCard are the most widely accepted credit cards.
+Having some cash on hand is recommended for places that do not accept credit cards.
+Students should notify their bank and credit card companies that they will be studying abroad prior to arrival.
+Prior to departure, students should talk with their bank to better understand how their credit and debit cards will work while abroad.